zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2023-02-01-computer-simple.md

 ================

 <p class="meta">01 Feb 2023 - Carrboro</p>
-Disclaimer: I am not an expert on computers.
-This blog is only to share some of my opinions as a (windows) computer user.

-I am a power electronics engineer; I deal with circuit boards all the time.
-During a circuit test, the most scary thing is not that it definitely will fail, instead, is that it "might" fail.
-To me, an unpredictable success is more terrifying than a predictable failure.

-Certainly I don't like this feeling.
-Yet, I don't have a choice in my research work -- if something is totally controllable and predictable, it's hard to be considered as a research.
-However, I don't want this fear for uncontrollability to appear in any other part of my life, such as my computer.

-Due to work needs, I am still doing most of my work on Windows -- that might be one of the leading frustrations throughout my PhD.
-Please don't mistaken me; I think Windows is a miracle still.
-It's amazingly easy to start with -- everyone knows how to use it.

-Only, sometimes it makes you want to kill yourself or punch through your computer.
-To name a few right now (on my fairly new laptop),
-- the start menu search sometimes won't take my keyboard input
-- it may or may not recognize the only one external monitor that I have used with it
-- you never know when it's gonna start upgrading itself (actually most people complain about it, but I feel that the pause updates function is working well with me)
-- the back slash / slash, confusion? <br>
-...

-I can list so many things that Windows has haunted me with.
-Hopefully someday I can get rid of it, but I am stuck as I need LabVIEW FPGA (which, is another blackhole), Altium Designer (This is decent).
-I believe there might be some people having a similar delimma like I do, we really don't have a choice on which OS to use.

-However, we do have a choice on what to run on this OS.
-We may never be able to understand all the little details or behaviors of the software we are using.
-However, we should reserve the right to be able to do so.
-Here is my struggle to have a fairly neat and controllable windows computer.

-I believe the following tools combined together can satisfy all basic needs of an electrical engineer or student without getting into the MicroSoft trap.
+From my own experience, the following tools, most are open-sourced and free, together have satisfied all my needs as an electrical engineer (student).

-- vim: vim is lovely.
-Vim can be dumb: it won't automatically save your work, it won't pop up suggestions for you to fix your text, unless you are willing to find out how.
+- vim
 - latex: vim + latex can really give any computer, even computers that are running windows, a really long battery time to do text editing.
 Plus, people may be abandoning latex since the birth of MS word, as latex looks like a programming language.
-But guess who is good at programming?
-Chat-gpt!
-Or any other AI chatbot you may use.
-"The Best Time To Use Latex Was 30 Years Ago, and the Second Best Time Is Now."
-<p style="color: gray; font-size: smaller;">I should have a blog recording my favorites usage/tips of latex.</p>
+But Chat-gpt Or any other AI chatbot really revived LaTeX as they can solve most of your problems in LaTeX.
-- Inkscape: it's as functional as Adobe Illustrator, but free and open source.
-All the figures in my papers are created with either inkscape, latex, or Python.
+- Inkscape: as functional as Adobe Illustrator, but free.
-- terminal.
-Microsoft is a notorious company, however, their powershell is fairly neat.
-(Of course, it might still not be as good as bash or zsh, but it's much better than other microsoft products.)
-- wsl2: another decent outcome from MS. It's much better than running on a virtual machine, and it feels like a real Linux.
-Plus, it's open sourced now.
-- ai in terminal: gemini-cli is definitely mind blowing.
-Though, it seems to me that it has too much power over my computer (read / write files).
-I would be cautious about it if I am ever going to use it.
-Instead, something simpler such as [shell-gpt](https://github.com/TheR1D/shell_gpt) would be more reasonable and safer to use.
-- Altium Designer: This might be the only closed-source software that I plan to keep using for a long term.
-Altium Designer is pretty neat; I might really miss it if I fully switch to linux.
+- terminal
+- wsl2: much easier and safer to program here than on windows.
+- ai in terminal: gemini-cli (powerful, sometimes too powerful), [shell-gpt](https://github.com/TheR1D/shell_gpt), etc
+- Altium Designer: PCB layout design; they now provide a web version to allow us review PCB projects, the experience is even better than the executable version.

+If you don't do much PCB design, you can get rid of altium designer and even windows.

+Following are some of my configurations / tips on using these softwares.

 ## vim setup
 ```.vimrc